Grand Rapids, Michigan: Bus

 The Interurban Transit Partnership, which brands itself as The Rapid, provides public bus transportation.
 Transportation is also provided by the DASH buses: the "Downtown Area Shuttle."
 DASH bus rides are free.
 These provide transportation to and from the parking lots in the city of Grand Rapids to designated loading and unloading spots around the city.
 The area's Greyhound Bus terminal is integrated into the Central Station of the Rapid, simplifying transfers between Greyhound and local buses.

 Indian Trails provides daily intercity bus service of varying frequencies between Grand Rapids and Petoskey, Michigan, between Grand Rapids and Benton Harbor, Michigan, and between Grand Rapids and Kalamazoo, Michigan with intermediate stops.

 In August 2014, the SilverLine opened, Michigan's first bus rapid transit line, an express bus line designed to function like a light rail system.
 There are plans in the works to add more express routes, secondary stations, a streetcar and dedicated (exclusive) highway lanes.

 Air

 Commercial air service to Grand Rapids is provided by Gerald R. Ford International Airport (GRR).
 Eight passenger airlines and two cargo airlines operate over 150 daily flights to 34 nonstop destinations across the United States.
 International service was formerly operated to Toronto, Canada by Air Canada Express.
 The airport was formerly named Kent County International Airport before gaining its present name in 1999.
+In 2024, the Airport broke ground on a $135 million terminal expansion project to accommodate future growth in passenger traffic to West Michigan.

 The first regularly scheduled air service in the United States was between Grand Rapids and Detroit (actually Dearborn's Ford Airport) on a Ford-Stout monoplane named Miss Grand Rapids, which began on July 26, 1926.
 Delta Air Lines continues to operate this route today to their hub at Detroit Metropolitan Wayne County Airport (DTW).